cinnData/DataSci-Summer/[DS-14] Example - Netflix data.md

 In [1]: import requests
 ```

 We apply he Requests function `get()` to the URL of the target web page.
 When the request is accepted, as in this case, this function returns an object of a special type (type `requests.models.Response`).
-The attribute `text` of this object is a string which, for an ordinary web page, is the HTML source code.
+The attribute `.text` of this object is a string which, for an ordinary web page, is the HTML source code.

 ```
 In [2]: html_str = requests.get('https://jobs.lever.co/netflix').text